-Town of Merryville, Louisiana's response to the findings identified in my audit is described in the accompanying schedule of current year audit findings and management's response.
-I did not audit the Town of Merryville, Louisiana's response and accordingly, I express no opinion on it.
+Town of Merryville, Louisiana's response to the finding identified in my audit is described in the accompanying schedule of findings and questioned costs.
+Town of Merryville, Louisiana's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.